-The twenty six or so members of the full Council are elected annually at the Annual General Meeting by the members.
-The President, Vice Presidents and Honorary Treasurer are then appointed annually by the Council and are ex officio members of the Council.
+The Executive Council are elected annually at the Annual General Meeting by the members.
+The President, Vice Presidents and Honorary Treasurer are then appointed annually by the Council and are ex-officio members of the Council.

 New Trustee Induction and Training